boschsauce/simply-edit.js/README.md

 ### Options

-The plugin has 3 options.
+Simply-Edit.js has 3 options.
 When none of the options are specified it defaults with these values:

 ```